 - Subverted in Dragon Age: Origins – Awakening where they introduced Mhairi, a potential Grey Warden.
 Before the game got released she got treated the same as any other character, receiving her own trailer and character page.
 When you play the game, she has an approval bar and can gain XP.
 All this trouble only for her to die during the Joining after the opening segment.

-- Subverted in Dragon Quest IX.
-The world map is a fairly large place, but not all of it is covered with interesting things.
+- Subverted with the world map: it's a fairly large place, but not all of it is covered with interesting things.
 A lot of the dead-ends are covered in item gathering points, and eventually you find maps to grottoes, randomly-generated dungeons that are invisible on the world map until you "search" them with the A button.
 However, most of these grottoes rarely stray far from the beaten path, and a noticeable amount of areas on the world map end up never becoming the slightest bit notable.
 The Eastern Stornway area is particularly empty; the enemy encounters there are nearly identical to the Western Stornway area, there's very few grottoes in the area, and a single item-gathering point (seashells, on the southern stretch of beach).
 The bulk of the Eastern Stornway area, including the entire northern beach, remains unused.

-- Played straight with characters, though.
+- Played straight with characters.
 Plot-important NPCs generally get 3D sprites.
 Generic ones are all 2D sprites, recycled throughout the game.

 - Averted somewhat in EarthBound due to useless items like the Protractor and Ruler.
 Some NPCs don't say anything useful, but are there to add witty lines.
 Finally, there are plenty of food items that are usable, but impractical by the time you reach them.
 Sure, eating a hamburger in combat (effectively instantly, and with no chance of indigestion!) is funny, but PSI powers are generally far more practical.